f1tenth-cmu/f1tenth_gym_ros/README.md

 `/opp_drive`: The opponent agent's drive command via `AckermannDriveStamped` messages.
 Note that you'll need to publish to **both** the ego's drive topic and the opponent's drive topic for the cars to move when using 2 agents.

 `/goal_pose`: This is the topic for resetting the opponent agent's pose via RViz's 2D Goal Pose tool.
 Do **NOT** publish directly to this topic unless you know what you're doing.

+# RQT graph

+You can use rqt_graph command to open an rqt_graph session which will display all running nodes and the topics they share.
+Selection nodes and topic (all) on the drop down menu at the top

 # Keyboard Teleop